0

 (optional)

-Escape $(..) caption When checked any HTML in the caption field is escaped - meaning the field is interpreted with any HTML elements showing on screen.
-When this is unchecked, the caption field contents are presented exactly as written in the field.
+Escape $(..) caption When checked, the system escapes any HTML in the caption field.
+This means the system interprets the field with any HTML elements showing on screen.
+When this is unchecked, the system presents the caption field contents exactly as written in the field.
+Checked | Unchecked (default)

 Show caption With this field you tell the system to either show the caption you have for the item by selecting "Always", or to hide the caption if the user did not provide an answer to the question.
 To do this you use "When source has a value".